 In the detail monitoring mode, the agent performs a transaction on a test table in the database to ensure that Oracle functions properly.
 The agent uses this test table for internal purposes.
 Symantec recommends that you do not perform any other transaction on the test table.
 The DetailMonitor attribute of the Oracle resource determines whether the agent must perform detail monitoring.

-Note: ApplicationHA wizards configure Oracle for Basic monitoring.
-To enable detailed monitoring, use CLI/Veritas Operation Manager (VOM).
+Note: Use the ApplicationHA wizards to configure basic monitoring for Oracle.
+To enable detail monitoring, use CLI or VOM.

 How the agent handles Oracle error codes during detail monitoring